Snerdley's in there having a cow right now over what CNN's doing.

 Oh, absolutely.

-And you know, as as the mom of three teenagers in a in a day where everybody has every luxury on the planet, we've chosen not to do that.
+And, you know, as the mom of three teenagers, in a day where everybody has every luxury on the planet, we've chosen not to do that, to teach our children to live a life of humility and to not expect things.

-You don't go to the bank and get a lollipop every time you go, because then it's not a treat.
+You don't go to the bank and get a lollipop every time you go because then it's not a treat.

-You give it once in a while, and you know, they they don't have every video game or whatever my I can say and have cell phones because we choose to make them I know where you are.
+You give it once in a while, and they don't have every video game or whatever.

 When you drive a car, you'll get a cell phone, that kind of thing.